sprakash57/create-react-saga/recipes.md

 ## TypeScript

 It's an open source language which builds on JavaScript.
-As per <a href="https://insights.stackoverflow.com/survey/2020#technology-most-loved-dreaded-and-wanted-languages-loved" target="_blank">Stackoverflow survey 2020</a>, TypeScript is 2nd most loved programming language.
+As per <a href="https://insights.stackoverflow.com/survey/2021#most-loved-dreaded-and-wanted-language-want" target="_blank">Stackoverflow survey 2021</a>, TypeScript is 2nd most wanted technology.
 ### Setup

 As you can see how popular typescript is, In such a user should have the option to bootstrap their project based on TypeScript as well.
 Well `v0.9.5` onwards create-react-saga gives you that flexibility.
 All you need to do is run below command -